Skip to main content

 “Practice speaking in front of a mirror.
 Many of the jitters that come before an interview stem from a fear of public speaking.
 Going through your most basic interview answers and repeatedly discussing your resume will help you to feel more comfortable talking about yourself in an interview room.
 Write out answers to the questions you think you might be asked in the interview and talk through them to warm yourself up before the real thing.”

-“Practice proportionally to your nervousness.
+“Practice proportionally to your nervous energy.
 Prepare by telling your compelling professional stories—days in advance.”

 Roz, Clinical Laboratory Director & Genomics/Diagnostics Consultant in biotechnology